Bancha/BanchaTestProject/README.md

 _This package is not for production use.
-It includes multiple licences, everything works under GNU General Public License version 3 as far as we know, some parts also under MIT Licence._
+It includes multiple licences, everything works under GNU General Public License version 3 as far as we know, but there is no warranty._

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,